kerberos-io/hub/README.md

 Go a head and install the Vernemq chart with the relevant configuration options.

     helm install vernemq vernemq/vernemq -f vernemq/values.yaml  --namespace vernemq

+## Database

+Within Kerberos Hub data is stored/required for users, recordings, sites, groups and many other entities.
+As for now the entire Kerberos.io technology stack is relying on MongoDB.

+### MongoDB

+A MongoDB instance is used for data persistence.
+Data might come from the Kerberos Pipeline or user interaction on the Kerberos Hub frontend.

+We will create a namespace for our Mongodb deployment as well.

+    kubectl create namespace mongodb

+Create a persistent volume, this is where the data will be stored on disk.

+    kubectl apply -f ./mongodb/fast.yaml

+Before installing the mongodb helm chart, go and have a look in the `mongodb/values.yaml` file.
+You should update the root password to a custom secure value.

+    helm install mongodb bitnami/mongodb --values ./mongodb/values.yaml -n mongodb

 ## TURN/STUN